gayyaswa/carnd-laneline-p1/finding_lanes_writeup.md

 [Challenge Video][./test_videos_output/challenge.mp4]
 * The curvier the road the harder is to tune the hough transform and to user linear interpolation to draw lanes on them
-* This solution highly depends heavily on the slope values collected from the input images and videos to reject some hough tranformed lines with steeper slopes or outliers and may not be a generalized solution
+* This solution depends heavily on the slope values collected from the input images and videos to reject some hough tranformed lines with steeper slopes or outliers and may not be a generalized solution
+* Lane section of the image could be dynamically rather than using a hard coded polygon

 ### 3. Suggest possible improvements to your pipeline